Iconic Memory And How It Works

 The first thing that must happen, of course, is for visual stimuli to be presented.
 The visual system and the occipital lobe process visual stimulus.
 Automatic recognition occurs, and it is then placed into iconic memory.
 This happens very quickly—said to occur in as little as one second in iconic memory and less than one minute in visual working memory.

 Once the stimulus has initially been presented, iconic memory begins.
 The automatic recognition of the visual stimulus display is processed by the occipital lobe and transferred to iconic memory, where it remains for only milliseconds before being transferred to visual working memory or being discarded.

 From iconic memory, the information moves to visual working memory.
-This is like an extremely short term memory in vision and visual stimuli.
+This is like an extremely short-term memory in vision and visual stimuli.
 Visual working memory can last for several seconds.
-In order for information to move to visual working memory, the subject must have focused attention on the visual display or set of information.
+For information to move to visual working memory, the subject must have focused attention on the visual display or set of information.

 Frequently Asked Questions (FAQs):

 Iconic memory is a term coined by George Sperling.
 Sperling identified the process of an entire visual movement from a single, immediate impression via iconic memory, to visual working memory, to short-term memory.
 These classic initial experiments identified iconic memory as the first threshold in the integration of visual information.

 Iconic memory, then, is a gateway, of sorts, for the processes involved in storing short-term memory.
 A visual stimulus offsets the brain, which triggers iconic memory.
 Iconic memory holds onto the image for one second or less, before sending the image to the brain, which quickly identifies whether the image is important or unimportant.

 Without iconic memory taking in information and quickly discarding it, the human brain would be continually overwhelmed by visual stimuli.
 Iconic memory is a sorting machine, essentially, filtering through all the images taken in daily.